sowmya13531/Customer-Churn-Prediction-with-ANN/README.md

 cd Customer-Churn-Prediction-with-ANN
 ```

+or

-*Download the colab notebook.Run it locally.*
+2. *Download the colab notebook.Run it locally.*